csitfun/LogiCoT/Data/readme.md

 # Instruction following data
 > For non-commercial research purpose only.

+**Important**: To request the full dataset, please
+1. Submit an access request to our huggingface page [csitfun/LogiCoT](https://huggingface.co/datasets/csitfun/LogiCoT) through your huggingface account.
-For the full version, please contact Hanmeng Liu at hanhaishiyi@gmail.com.
-Please tell us your name, org, and purpose.
-We will send you the full data after your info is provided.
+2. Send an email to Hanmeng Liu at hanhaishiyi@gmail.com.
+Please tell us your huggingface account username, your real name, org, and purpose.
+You need to guarantee that you will not share the data with others.
+We will approve your request after your info is provided.

 ![](mrc_stat.png)